 There are opportunities to undertake assessments of vulnerability to climate change in a range of planning activities and operations.
-These include as part of strategic environmental assessment, in national adaptation or water sector policy formation, and in project and infrastructure decision-making.
+Strategic environmental assessment of climate change vulnerability should be undertaken through national water sector policy formulation, water resources planning and water sector program development.

-Attempts to assess and respond to climate change should adopt a risk-based approach, rather than focusing on impact assessment.
-The considerable uncertainty about ecosystem impacts of climate change means that attention should be focused on using scenario analysis to identify those ecosystems that are most sensitive to and at risk from change, rather than only relying on the development of deterministic predictions of impacts.
+Attempts to assess and respond to climate change should adopt a risk-based approach rather than focus on impact assessment.
+The considerable uncertainty about ecosystem impacts of climate change means that attention should be focused on using scenario analysis to identify those ecosystems that are most sensitive to and at risk from change rather than relying only on the development of deterministic predictions of impacts.

-The case studies undertaken for this report demonstrated that it is possible to produce useful results on reasonably tight resources and within a short timeframe.
+The case studies undertaken for this report demonstrated that it is possible to produce useful results on reasonably tight resources and within a short time frame.
 Achieving this successfully depended upon creating a team with the appropriate range of skills and drawing on the results of existing analyses.
 While the investment of further resources in the case studies would have enabled greater specification of a number of aspects of risk, it probably would not have created significantly greater certainty about future outcomes given the inherent uncertainties associated with the estimation of future climate impacts on freshwater.